Purbeck U3A

 Singing Group

-The PU3A Singing Group continues to flourish under the leadership of Paul Martin, and they are now looking for new members to swell the sound.
-We meet on the first and third Wednesday in each month, from 2 to 4 pm at Carey Hall, Wareham.
+The PU3A Singing Group continues to flourish under the leadership of Paul Martin, and they are always looking for new members to swell the sound.
+They meet on the first and third Wednesday in each month, from 2 to 4 pm at Carey Hall, Wareham.
 No audition is required, and you don't need to read music.- you just need to love singing!

-Our repertoire is varied, including rounds, traditional songs, songs from musicals and more.
-We sing in unison, or in 2 or 3 part harmony.
+Their repertoire is varied, including rounds, traditional songs, songs from musicals and more.
+They sing in unison, or in 2 or 3 part harmony.

 Do come along for a taster to see if this is for you.
 We are particularly short of male voices.